fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/00_static.md

 } // x dies, and is no longer visible
 ```

 In the case of other storage durations objects may live but be inaccessible.
-We can add `extern` to them to allow them to be visible from other files.
+Global objects live entire program but `extern` has to be added to allow them to be visible from other files.

 One such object has been already used - `std::cout`.
 It's a global object with **external linkage**.
 Given a C++ project which consists of multiple source files, `std::cout` will exist when at least 1 file includes `<iostream>`.
 Object will then exist in the entire program, but only files which include the I/O stream header will have it accessible.

-Global variables behave similarly to `std::cout`, except that they have internal linkage.
-If you want to use such variable in other files too, you just need to add `extern` to the declaration.
-More about splitting code across files in further chapters.

 ## static objects